mariiyana/Random_Sentence_Generator/README.md

-# Random_Sentence_Generator
+# SoftUni_Projects
-This random sentence generator is just for fun!
+This reposotory contains small and basics projects from SoftUni Fundamentals.